alexanderthanhbui/BlindBox/README.md

 password: testuser123

 Once logged on, users may find groups made by other users based on their current location.
 Alternatively the user may create a new group by clicking on the search bar at the top of the main view.
+Once users are in, they may chat with the group or they can direct message individials of the group by clicking on their avatar and going to their profile.

 ## License